vidify/vidify/README.md

 client_secret = 2665f6d143be47c1bc9ff284e9dfb350
 ```

-Or simply as arguments: `spotify-videos -w --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET>`
+Or simply as arguments: `spotify-videos -w --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET>`.
+They will be saved in the default config file later. `auth_token` and `expiration` will be written into the config file too, but do not touch these.

 ### How to obtain your client ID and your client secret:
 1. Go to the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard/applications)
 2. Create a new client ID.
 You can fill the descriptions as you like.
 Click `No` when asked if it's a commercial integration and accept the Terms and Conditions in the next step.
 3. Go to `Edit Settings` and type `http://localhost:8888/callback/` (the default redirect uri) in the Redirect URIs field.
-4. You can now copy your Client ID and Client Secret and add them when you call `spotify-videos` by saving them inside your config file or by exporting them `export SPOTIFY_CLIENT_ID='your-spotify-client-id'; export SPOTIFY_CLIENT_SECRET='your-spotify-client-secret'`
+4. You can now copy your Client ID and Client Secret and add them when you call `spotify-videos` by passing them as arguments or saving it directly into your config file, as shown avobe.

 You will be prompted to paste the resulting URL that was opened in your browser into the program.
 It will be a broken website but all you need is the URL.
 After doing it, the authorization process will be complete.
 The auth token will be saved into the config file for future usage.